Longtown Annual Ram Fair Sale Report

 The sale topped at £1,800 by regular sale topper Mr A. Bell, Kirkton, Hawick to D. & D. Aitken, Uppercleuch, followed at £1,250 from the same home to J. Baty, Broomhills.
 Mr Bell’s pen of 14 shearlings averaged an impressive £782.86.

 The Texel judging was ably carried out by Mr J. Warnock MBE, Sandilands, Lanark, who awarded the Championship to a shearling from Messrs Douglas, Catslackburn, from a massive class of 23 sheep, which realised £450 to J.N.
 Hall, Harelawhill, Canonbie.
-The reserve champion was awarded to the ram lamb from the marts own auctioneer Archie Hamilton’s Smyllum Flock, which went on to realise £400 to Mr Hird, Westend, Dovenby.
+The reserve champion was awarded to the ram lamb from Archie Hamilton’s Smyllum Flock, which went on to realise £400 to Mr Hird, Westend, Dovenby.

 1st Prize and Champion – Messrs Douglas, Catslackburn, £450 to J.N.
 Hall, Harelawhill.